-Why cannot all quarters of the year start on the same day of the week?
+Which year will have its four quarters starting on the same day of the week?

-Why is the leap day assigned in February, the shortest month of the year?
+Why was the leap day assigned to February, the shortest month in a year?

-In brief, February was the last month added by Numa Pompilius around 713 BCE.
-Along with the Roman age, February was usually the shortest month having various lengths, and it finally had 29 days.
-Under the reforms that instituted the Julian Calendar around 46 BCE, February 29 became the leap day in the leap year until now.
-Julius Caesar promoted January and February as the first and second months of the year.
-That made the New Year start in the deep Winter instead of Spring.
+Around 713 BCE, February was the last month added by Numa Pompilius.
+Along with the Roman age, February was a short month with various lengths, and it finally had 29 days.
+Under the reform into the Julian Calendar around 46 BCE, February 29 became the leap day until now.
+Julius Caesar also promoted January and February as the first two months of the year, which arbitrarily made the New Year start in the middle of Winter instead of Spring.
 The calendar does not anchor to any astronomical position for the start of a year.
 Rationally, the leap day should be the final day of a year, like a leap second is the last second in a day.
 At least, the leap day shall be the final day of a long month (i.e., 31 days) instead of the shortest month.

 Which year will start on Monday?

-Which year will have three Fridays on the 13th day?
+Which year will have three Fridays falling on the 13th day?

-Friday the 13th is considered an unlucky day in Western superstition.
-It occurs when the 13th day of the month in the Gregorian calendar falls on a Friday, which happens at least once and up to three times in the same year.
+Friday the 13th is an unlucky day in Western superstition.
+The 13th day of the month falls on a Friday at least once and up to three times a year.
 Any month that starts on “Sunday” will have the 13th day on Friday.
-There are 688 Fridays on the 13th day every 400 years.
-It means an average frequency of 1.72 per year.
-Any leap years starting on Sunday will have three Fridays on the 13th day of January, April, and June, such as 2012 from 2001 to 2028.
-Any common years beginning on Thursday will have three Fridays on the 13th day of February, March, and November, such as 2009, 2015, and 2026 from 2001 to 2028.
-Thus, 2037, 2040, 2043, and 2054 will have three Fridays on the 13th day in the next 28 years (i.e., from 2029 to 2056).
+A total of 688 Fridays fall on the 13th day every 400 years.
+The average frequency is 1.72 per year.
+Any leap years starting Sunday will have three Fridays falling on the 13th day of January, April, and June, such as in 2012.
+Any non-leap year starting Thursday will have three Fridays falling on the 13th day of February, March, and November, such as 2009, 2015, and 2026 from 2001 to 2028.
+Thus, 2037, 2040, 2043, and 2054 will have three Fridays falling on the 13th day in the next 28 years.

-Do you remember the school-term dates of any school year?
+Can you remember the school term dates of any school year?

 A solar year is approximately 365.242189 days long, though its length changes little over time.
-The Gregorian calendar was a calendar reform in 1582 to correct the inaccuracy of the Julian calendar, which had 11 days drifted off within 1580 years.
-Since the Gregorian calendar skips three leap days of the Julian calendar every 400 years, its average of 365.2425 days is by 365.25 days minus (3/400).
-Although the Gregorian calendar will have one day drifted off over three thousand years, it is still accurate.
-However, it is a stiff week-based system with fixed 20,871 weeks every 400 years.
-It is impossible to skip any leap day as a calibration.
+The current calendar was a calendar reform in 1582 to correct the unexpected drift of the Julian calendar, which had 11 days drifted off in the past 1580 years.
+Since the Gregorian calendar skips three leap days of the Julian calendar every 400 years, the year has an average of 365.2425 days (i.e., 365.25 minus 3/400).
+Although the Gregorian calendar still has one day drifted off by three thousand years, the accuracy is acceptable.
+However, it is stiff that every 400 years must be 20,871 weeks.
+It is impossible to have further skips of leap day as a calibration for new astronomical observances.
 Nothing is constant in the Universe, while everything is evolving and changing.
-The current observed year length may not be equivalent to the past or future year length.
-Thus, an accurate calendar system should allow a skip of the leap day in any leap year by following the astronomical observances of the Earth's Orbit.
-The Gregorian calendar cannot take any calibration.
+The current observed year length may not be equivalent to the future year lengths.
+Thus, an accurate calendar system should allow the skip of leap day for new astronomical observances of the Earth's Orbit.
+The Gregorian calendar is infeasible for any calibration.

 Uneven, Unexplained & Confusing!

-Don't worry if you don't know the answers or feel uncertain about your answers.
-99% of people cannot tell what day will start in the coming months, and 99.9% don't know the current week number of the year.
-We all rely on some paper or software calendars.
-Why do we know very little about the calendar?
+Don't worry if you are not sure of the answers.
+99.99% of people cannot tell the start week-day of the coming months and years.
+We all rely on paper or software calendars.
+Why do people know very little about the calendar?
 Why did we not learn that from school?
-Since the current calendar has irregular months and can start from any day of the week, it is complicated, unexplained, and likely incomplete.
-Because of its confusing and unstructured design, the Gregorian calendar is not an easy teaching topic.
-So no one includes it in the school syllabus.
-The calendar as our daily system should be as simple as the clock or the Metric system instead of complicated and confusing.
-Nevertheless, we learn the general calendar usage from our parents or seniors, then we dogmatically follow and use it in our life.
+Since the current calendar has irregular month lengths and can start from any day of the week, it is complicated, unexplained, and likely incomplete.
+Because of its confusing and irrational design, the Gregorian calendar is not an easy teaching topic.
+No school included it in the teaching syllabus.
+The calendar as our daily system could and should be as simple as the clock system instead of complicated and confusing.
+Nevertheless, we learn the general calendar usage from our parents or seniors, and then we dogmatically follow and use it in our life.

 Why Wasting Effort, Time & Money?

-Our calendar inherited its messy history.
-In brief, the ancient Roman calendar started with just ten months in a year.
-January and February were the last months added into the year.
-Julius Caesar promoted them as the first and second months of the year.
-He also changed New Year’s Day from March of Spring to the first day of January in the deep Winter.
+Our complicated calendar inherited its messy history.
+In brief, the ancient Roman calendar started with just ten months a year.
+January and February were the last appended months.
+Julius Caesar changed them to the first and second months of the year.
+He somehow changed New Year's Day from the start of Spring in March to the first day of January in deep Winter.
 The Gregorian calendar slightly reformed the Julian calendar by skipping three leap days and fixing 20,871 weeks every 400 years.
 The reform had no intention to align the weeks with quarters, seasons, or the year, thus derivated 14 versions of calendar years.
-Then, we must renew the calendar annually from one of its 14 calendar versions and troubles people and businesses forever.
+Then, we must renew the calendar annually from one of its 14 versions that trouble people and businesses forever.
 The calendar should have a better structure to suit our daily use.
-Overall, it always confuses our memory, wastes our effort, and spends our resources dealing with its annual variations.
-That complicated calendar system should not be our daily system in this modern age.
+Overall, it always confuses our memory, wastes our effort, and spends our resources on its annual variations.
+Such a complicated calendar system should not be our daily system in this modern age.

 Waiting for Upgrade...

-The year with such an irregular and varying structure seems incomplete.
-I felt uneasy while teaching my little son to read and use the calendar, even though many were unexplainable in the calendar system.
-There have been many attempts at and proposals for calendar reform but all failed.
-They suggested some simple and consistent month structures replacing the uneven months, such as 31 days for the first month of each quarter and 30 days for others.
+The calendar seems incomplete because of its weird month lengths and annual change.
+While I taught my little son to read and use the calendar, many irrational calendarial structures and designs made me unable to explain.
+There were many attempts and better proposals for calendar reform, but all failed.
+They suggested new month lengths, different month structures, or using leap weeks instead of leap days.
 The proposed calendars were simple but not feasible for transition.
 Their new calendar structures will mess up all existing documents and computer systems.
-Conversion among dates will be unavoidable for dealing with the derived differences, and the enormous transition cost will never be affordable.
+Conversion of the difference in dates will be unavoidable, and the enormous transition cost will never be affordable.

-Alternatively, the Weeky calendar retains the same 12 uneven months for compatibility with the current calendar.
-However, it defines the fixed 52 weeks for any year.
+The Weeky Calendar is a viable proposal because it is compatible with the current calendar and ensures the same 52 weeks applicable to any year.
 As a result, no annual calendar renewal will happen again.
-The dates of both calendars will be identical but different in the day of the week, which also eliminates all annual calendar renewals.
+The dates of both calendars will be identical but different in the day of the week.
 The adoption is simple and at no cost.
-The Weeky calendar will be the most viable calendar upgrade waiting for your support and adoption.
+It will be the only feasible calendar upgrade waiting for your adoption.

 Do you know how our calendar system inherited its messy history?
 Why didn't we improve or upgrade our calendar so far?

-In 1582, the Gregorian calendar was a slight reform of the Julian calendar by just skipping three leap days and fixed 20,871 weeks every 400 years.
+In 1582, the Gregorian calendar was instituted as a simple reform of the Julian calendar, which skipped three leap days and fixed 20,871 weeks every 400 years.

 Since the transition to the Gregorian calendar had to correct the drifted eleven days of the Julian calendar, Britain deleted eleven days in September 1752.